 I am writing this Yoga Pulp juice review after consuming it on and off for 3 months now.

-I purchased almost all the flavors in the supermarket near my home and we loved it.
+I purchased almost all the flavors in the nearby supermarket and we both loved it.

-More than me, my husband liked this drink very much, it is very light when consumed and does not tingle the tongue due to its less sugar content.
+More than me, my husband liked this drink very much, you know.
+It is very light when consumed and does not tingle the tongue due to its less sugar content.
 Also it has small crunchy alovera pieces in it, doesn’t taste funny when chewed, and almost invisible to the naked eye.

 Comes in attractive packaging and colours, brand name “yoga pulp juice” promotes healthy living concept with the caption “Health is an inside job”.